jmarulandaerco/ApiHoymilesErco/readme.md

 <p id="License">
 </p>

-## Licencias
+## Licences

-Este proyecto ha sido desarrollado utilizando **lenguaje de programación y librerías de código abierto (open source)**.
-No se requirieron licencias adicionales para su implementación.
+This project has been developed using **open source programming language and libraries**.
+No additional licenses were required for its implementation.

 <p id="Derechos" >

 </p>

-## Derechos de autor
+## Copyrights

-Todos los derechos son reservados para Erco Energy 2025.
+All rights reserved for Erco Energy 2025.